 Be smart about what you include in the attachments section so that you don’t pepper your audience with needless, unnecessary stuff.
 If you have relevant case studies, datasheets, or other spec information that bolsters your pitch, include that content here.

-Software Sales Proposal Follow Up
+Tech Sales Proposal Follow Up

 Another reason for sending a proposal is that you now have a valid reason to follow up with the prospect.
-In the best of cases, your prospect will accept your offer, discuss next steps, and you can celebrate the order!
+In the best of cases, your prospect will accept your offer, discuss the next steps, and you can celebrate the order!

 Some prospects will hold.
-Maybe they need more time to make a decision or require the input from others in their company.
+Maybe they need more time to make a decision or require input from others in their company.
 Maybe there’s another reason?
 Be sure to ask:

 - Ms. Prospect, have you had a chance to look over the proposal I sent you?